-Morgan Genevieve Blue is an indexer at Ideas on Fire, where she uses her interdisciplinary knowledge and keen eye for detail to build indexes that extend the reach of interdisciplinary scholarship.
+Dr. Morgan Genevieve Blue is an indexer and developmental editor at Ideas on Fire, where she uses her interdisciplinary knowledge and keen eye for detail to build indexes and edit book proposals that extend the reach of interdisciplinary scholarship.

 She holds a PhD in media studies from the Department of Radio-Television-Film in the College of Communication at The University of Texas at Austin, where she earned an editorial fellowship for her work on The Velvet Light Trap (UT Press).
 She also holds a graduate portfolio in women’s and gender studies from UT-Austin and a BA in comparative literature from Indiana University, Bloomington.